jsshargel/Networking-Fundamentals/README.md

 - These sub-networks are referred to as subnets.
 - Networks connect to each other through a central resource like the internet.
 - The Internet is a collection of interconnected networks.
-# Hub, Bridge, Switch, Router - Network Devices - Networking Fundamentals - Lesson 1b
+# Hub, Bridge, Switch, Router - Network Devices - Lesson 1b
 - **Intro**
 - This is the second part of the lesson on network devices.
 - First lesson from the first module of the networking fundamentals course.